 WHAT IS A FAST?

-Fasting is when someone or a group of people (in unity) abstain from food (fully or partially) for a specific period of time in order to seek God through prayer.
-Many people in the Bible practiced fasting as a spiritual discipline or in response to something specific.
+Fasting is when someone or a group of people abstain from food either fully or partially for a specific period of time in order to seek God through prayer.
+Many people in Biblical times practiced fasting as a spiritual discipline or in response to a specific need.
 In the Old Testament, Israel was required by God to fast collectively at least once a year on the Day of Atonement as well as other occasions.
-In the New Testament we have records of the early church fasting and praying together for various reasons.
-Reliable church tradition and recorded history also tell us that the early church (post New Testament) practiced fasting twice a week, usually on Wednesday and Friday.
+In the New Testament we have records of the early church fasting and praying together for specific reasons and reliable church history tells us that Christians practiced fasting at least twice a week.

 WHY DO WE FAST?

 Knowing what a fast is doesn’t necessarily mean we understand its purpose.
-We can find many good Scriptural reasons for fasting.
-Below are provided some of the reasons for fasting.
-It’s important to remember that we not only fast and pray for ourselves, but mostly for those around us.
+We can find many good Scriptural reasons for fasting and below you will find a short list that may be helpful.
+It’s important to remember that we not only fast and pray for ourselves, but also for those around us.

 DIFFERENT TYPES OF FASTS

 There are many different ways to do a fast.
 The most important part of fasting is the time we spend with God in prayer.
 If we deny ourselves food and do not pray then we will accomplish nothing.
 The following types of fasts are simply references to what we can do as we seek the Lord in prayer.